Franklin Covey Co. (NYSE:FC) Receives Consensus Rating of “Buy” from Brokerages

-Franklin Covey Co.
-(NYSE:FC – Get Rating) has been assigned an average rating of “Buy” from the six analysts that are presently covering the company, Marketbeat.com reports.
-Two equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-The average 1 year price target among brokers that have issued ratings on the stock in the last year is $60.00.
+Shares of Franklin Covey Co.
+(NYSE:FC – Get Rating) have been assigned a consensus recommendation of “Buy” from the six research firms that are currently covering the company, MarketBeat.com reports.
+Two investment analysts have rated the stock with a hold recommendation and two have assigned a buy recommendation to the company.
+The average 12-month target price among brokerages that have issued ratings on the stock in the last year is $60.00.

-Several analysts recently issued reports on the company.
-TheStreet cut Franklin Covey from a “b” rating to a “c+” rating in a research note on Thursday, March 31st.
-StockNews.com cut Franklin Covey from a “strong-buy” rating to a “buy” rating in a research report on Friday, April 8th.
-Zacks Investment Research lowered shares of Franklin Covey from a “buy” rating to a “hold” rating in a research note on Monday, April 4th.
-Finally, Roth Capital restated a “buy” rating on shares of Franklin Covey in a research note on Thursday, March 31st.
+FC has been the subject of a number of recent research reports.
+Zacks Investment Research lowered Franklin Covey from a “buy” rating to a “hold” rating in a report on Monday, April 4th.
+StockNews.com downgraded Franklin Covey from a “strong-buy” rating to a “buy” rating in a research note on Friday, April 8th.
+Roth Capital restated a “buy” rating on shares of Franklin Covey in a research report on Thursday, March 31st.
+Finally, TheStreet downgraded Franklin Covey from a “b” rating to a “c+” rating in a research report on Thursday, March 31st.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in FC.
-Brasada Capital Management LP lifted its stake in shares of Franklin Covey by 2.1% during the first quarter.
-Brasada Capital Management LP now owns 83,373 shares of the business services provider’s stock worth $3,770,000 after buying an additional 1,701 shares during the period.
-Quantbot Technologies LP acquired a new stake in shares of Franklin Covey during the first quarter worth $27,000.
-Goldman Sachs Group Inc. lifted its position in Franklin Covey by 0.5% during the first quarter.
-Goldman Sachs Group Inc. now owns 100,912 shares of the business services provider’s stock valued at $4,563,000 after purchasing an additional 517 shares during the period.
-State Street Corp lifted its position in Franklin Covey by 3.8% during the first quarter.
-State Street Corp now owns 222,767 shares of the business services provider’s stock valued at $10,074,000 after purchasing an additional 8,172 shares during the period.
-Finally, Invesco Ltd. lifted its position in Franklin Covey by 199.5% during the first quarter.
-Invesco Ltd. now owns 43,253 shares of the business services provider’s stock valued at $1,956,000 after purchasing an additional 28,812 shares during the period.
+Large investors have recently modified their holdings of the company.
+Marshall Wace LLP increased its holdings in Franklin Covey by 305.4% during the first quarter.
+Marshall Wace LLP now owns 7,268 shares of the business services provider’s stock valued at $184,000 after buying an additional 5,475 shares during the period.
+FMR LLC lifted its stake in shares of Franklin Covey by 32.1% during the first quarter.
+FMR LLC now owns 298,560 shares of the business services provider’s stock worth $7,554,000 after buying an additional 72,626 shares during the period.
+Morgan Stanley lifted its stake in shares of Franklin Covey by 798.4% during the second quarter.
+Morgan Stanley now owns 51,422 shares of the business services provider’s stock worth $1,664,000 after buying an additional 45,698 shares during the period.
+Millennium Management LLC acquired a new stake in shares of Franklin Covey during the second quarter worth $392,000.
+Finally, Invesco Ltd. lifted its stake in shares of Franklin Covey by 3.6% during the second quarter.
+Invesco Ltd. now owns 13,736 shares of the business services provider’s stock worth $444,000 after buying an additional 477 shares during the period.
 57.63% of the stock is currently owned by institutional investors and hedge funds.

+Franklin Covey (NYSE:FC – Get Rating) last announced its quarterly earnings data on Wednesday, March 30th.
+The business services provider reported $0.13 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.06 by $0.07.
+The company had revenue of $56.60 million for the quarter, compared to the consensus estimate of $57.10 million.
+Franklin Covey had a return on equity of 12.53% and a net margin of 8.25%.
+Equities research analysts predict that Franklin Covey will post 0.87 EPS for the current fiscal year.

 About Franklin Covey (Get Rating)